Colleges and Programs

 The College has four administrative divisions: Fine Arts, Humanities, Natural Sciences and Social Sciences.

 The Fine Arts Division includes the Mary Schiller Myers School of Art; the Schools of Dance, Theatre, and Arts Administration; Music; and Family and Consumer Sciences.
 The Humanities Division includes the Departments of Anthropology and Classical Studies; English; Modern Languages; and Philosophy.
-The Natural Sciences Division includes the Departments of Biology, Chemistry, Computer Science, Geology and Environmental Science, Physics, Mathematics; and Statistics.
+The Natural Sciences Division includes the Departments of Biology, Chemistry, Computer Science, Geosciences, Physics, Mathematics; and Statistics.
 The Social Sciences Division includes the Departments of Economics, History, Political Science, Psychology, Public Administration and Urban Studies (graduate only), Sociology, and the School of Communication.

 Qualified students seeking hands-on career exploration experiences can enroll in internships and co-op opportunities.
 Students wishing to enrich their majors by completing a certificate, a minor or a double major are encouraged to do so.
-Interdisciplinary studies are readily available to Arts and Sciences students through the Humanities Division major, the Natural Sciences Division major, the Social Sciences Division major and the Bachelor of Arts Interdisciplinary Studies program.
+Interdisciplinary studies are readily available to Arts and Sciences students through the Humanities Division major, the Natural Sciences Division major, the Social Sciences Division major and the Bachelor of Arts in Multidisciplinary Studies program.

 The College of Business Administration (CBA) is a professional college of the University that is dedicated to teaching, business research and public service.
 The College is accredited by AACSB International - The Association to Advance the Collegiate Schools of Business and offers accredited baccalaureate and master's degree programs during the day and evening.
 It is home to the George W. Daverio School of Accountancy, Department of Finance, Department of Management and Department of Marketing.